Programeowr/ByteClub/PhaseOne.md

 - Cannot find syntax error
 - Can only add .word variables in the .data section
 - No empty lines to be added in between the instructions in the assembly code

-## Meeting Minutes
-Refer to [MeetingMinutes.md](MeetingMinutes.md) for all the minutes of the meeting for each meeting held.